groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/image/pdf.en.md

     # feature loop
     - title: "Modify Signatures"
       content: "Occasionally, signatures within documents may require updates.
 Easily adjust the content, appearance, size, or position of existing signatures to meet evolving requirements."

+    # feature loop
+    - title: "Remove Redundant Signatures"
+      content: "Our API facilitates full CRUD operations for the majority of signature types.
+You can efficiently remove signatures from nearly all supported document formats when necessary."

   code_samples:
     # code sample loop